Moonbeam69/CICDDemo/README.md

 These are items I would like to explorer further as they will make useful contributions to my understanding of DevOps CICD:

+1. Investigate how test reports can be more meaningful and easier to read.
+The default report (per test class) only reports if there errors but does report what was tested.
+Can a descrioption of teh test be included in the or in the log (logger)?

+2. Can test cases be linked to a requirement and can the requirement be linked to the test case so that meaningful analysis of requirements coverage can be done.

-1. Create DORA metrics.
+3. Create DORA metrics.
 Github Actions does not provide these out of the box (why not).
 Need to investigate what are freeware solutions to quickly expose these KPIs.

-2. Explore GitHub MarketPlace for more useful actions
+4. Explore GitHub MarketPlace for more useful actions

-3. Integrate my docker images into Kubernetes
+5Integrate my docker images into Kubernetes

 ### Limitations